rust-lang/book/src/ch06-01-option.md

 Let's dig in.
 First, you'll notice that we used the `<T>` syntax when defining `Option<T>`: it's a generic enum. `Option<T>` has two variants: `Some`, which contains a `T`, and `None`, which has no data associated with it.
-In some sense, `None` means 'null', and `Some` means 'not null'.
+In some sense, `None` means "null", and `Some` means "not null".
 So why is this any better than null?

 In short, because `Option<T>` and `T` are different types.
 That's a bit too